microsoft/code-with-engineering-playbook/docs/agile-development/backlog-management/backlog-refinement.md

 - Process Lead: ensure the timebox.
 - Team members: ask questions and request additional details on the backlog if needed.

 Make sure that the team does not focus on how to implement the items.
-Instead the the Product Owner and Team discuss the goals and context for these high - priority items on the Product Backlog, providing the Team with insight into the Product Owner’s thinking.
+Instead, the Product Owner and Team discuss the goals and context for these high - priority items on the Product Backlog, providing the Team with insight into the Product Owner’s thinking.

 ## Useful Links

-- Always try and delivery in [Minimal Slices](minimal-slices.md)
+- Always try and deliver in [Minimal Slices](minimal-slices.md)
 - [Backlog Refinement: Who Should Attend and How to Maximize Value](https://www.mountaingoatsoftware.com/blog/backlog-grooming-who-should-attend-and-how-to-maximize-value#:~:text=A%20good%20rule%20of%20thumb,may%20be%20able%20to%20participate)
 - [You're doing backlog refinement wrong.
 Here's how to do it less wrong](https://clubhouse.io/blog/how-to-do-backlog-refinement-less-wrong/)
 - [multi team backlog refinement](https://www.scrum.org/resources/blog/multi-team-backlog-refinement)